brikrey67/rails-views/readme.md

 Another way to control what the response will be for a particular request is to utilize Rails `render` helper method.
 The `render` is responsible for deciding the format of the view, and which template to serve the browser.

-For an example, let's take a closer look at the `index` action of our Artists Controller:
+For an example, let's take a closer look at the `index` action of our Artists Controller...

 ```ruby
 def index
   @artists = Artist.all
 end
 ```
-Given what we just covered with render:
+Given what we just covered with render...

 **Question:** How are we able to see the artists `index` view page, when we went to our index route?